Navigating Technical Troubles During Your Online Session

 Frequently Asked Questions

-What kind of degree do I need to become a therapist?
+What skills do I need to be a good music therapist?